alexgibbs606/UnitedFrontEvents/readme.md

 If you would like to use this mod to run events, please ask.
 You can message me on Discord on the United [Front Discord Server](https://discord.gg/theunitedfront), or by emailing me at alexgibbs606@gmail.com.

+A copy of the code can be found on [GitHub](https://github.com/alexgibbs606/UnitedFrontEvents), please refernce license if you would like to alter it.

 ## Event List

 A list of events included in the mod are below.
 Full event writeups, if available, can be accessed by clicking on the event name header.